 Endometriosis is linked to an increased incidence of infertility and infertile women are up to 8 times more likely to have endometriosis compared to fertile women.
 Several mechanisms may play a role in this association including disrupted anatomy, irregular and anovulatory periods, and inflammation.

 When there are elevated levels of inflammation, such as in endometriosis, it creates an unfriendly environment for fertilisation and implantation.
-Additionally, anatomical distortions, scars and adhesions caused by endometrial tissue growth may block the fallopian tube to prevent fertilisation from occurring.
-Lastly, as painful sex is one of the main symptoms of endometriosis, women may feel more reluctant to engage in sexual activities.
+Additionally, anatomical distortions, scars and adhesions caused by lesion growth may block the fallopian tube to prevent fertilisation from occurring.

-However, it is 100% possible to fall pregnant and to deliver a healthy, happy bub.
+However, many people with endometriosis successfully fall pregnant!
 If you do decide to start trying for a baby, speak out to a trusted healthcare professional and build a team to help support you during preconception and pregnancy.
 Your team may include individuals such as your general health care practitioner (GP), gynaecologist, naturopath, nutritionist, midwife and doula.
-An endometriosis diagnosis shouldn’t stop you from having a family is you decide to do so.

 How to test for endometriosis

 There is no other test such as a blood test, scan, or fluid sample to confirm the presence of endometriosis.
-An HCP will ask you about your menstrual cycle, and recommend an ultrasound, MRI and/or perform a pelvic examination when they suspect endometriosis.
-An ultrasound, MRI or pelvic examination aren’t always reliable and cannot diagnose endometriosis, but they can certainly help serve as a starting point to diagnose the condition.
+A health care provider will ask you about your menstrual cycle, and may recommend an ultrasound, MRI and/or perform a pelvic examination when they suspect endometriosis.
+An ultrasound, MRI or pelvic examination cannot diagnose endometriosis, but they may help serve as a starting point towards diagnosis.

 The “gold standard” and the only way to test and confirm for endometriosis is laparoscopy or a “keyhole surgery”.
-This is an invasive process and involves inserting a tiny tube into the abdomen where the doctor will then observe the internal organs to confirm the presence of endometrial tissue inside the pelvis, surgically remove some tissue and analyse the excised tissue.
-Laparoscopy is also a conventional treatment method for endometriosis and will involve surgically cutting out the misplaced endometrial cells from the surrounding organs.
+This involves inserting a tiny tube into the abdomen where the doctor will then observe the internal organs to confirm the presence of lesions.

-If you don’t yet already, write down on a notebook or download a period app on your phone (such as “Flo”, “Clue”, “Eve” or “Period Diary”) track your menstrual cycle and all your period symptoms.
+If you don’t already track your menstrual cycle, now is the perfect time to start!
+Download a period tracking application (such as “Flo”, “Clue”, “Eve” or “Period Diary”) or keep a journal.
 Track the length of your cycle, the length of your bleed, the pain you experience (where, when, how long for), the heaviness of your cycle, your mood, energy, bowel movements/habits and frequency of urination.
-This can help you and your doctor to correctly diagnose you for endometriosis.
+This can help you and your doctor identify potential indicators of endometriosis.